 Narrative report access will appear in the Grant Portal at the first of the reporting period month and close at the end of business day on the 15th, unless otherwise notified by the ITC Program Manager.
+Final reports and final RFFS are due 30 days after the grant term end date.

-Progress Report Report Period Due I
+Progress Report Report Period Due Date

 Quarter 1 ITC Grant award date - December 31 January 15

 Quarter 2 January 1 - March 31 April 15

-Quarter 3 April 1 - June 30 July 15
+Quarter 3 April 1 - June 30 July 1

-Quarter 4 July 1 - September 30 October
+Quarter 4 July 1 - September 30 October 15

 Quarter 5 October 1 - December 31 January 15

-This is a Final Report if an extension is not requested.
+\This is a Final Report if an extension is not requested.